-The two-stage area stratified sampling was applied for the 2014 Household Budget Survey.
+The two-stage area stratified sampling was applied for the 2015 Household Budget Survey.
 The sample of private households was selected in two stages.
 The primary units are the areas (one or more unified building blocks) and the ultimate sampling units selected in each sampling area are the households.
-The initial simple size was 6,248 households, while the final simple size was 5,888 households.
+The final sample size is estimated 6,150 households and close enough to the sample size of the year 2014.